coseeing/Access8MathTemplate/README.md

 ## Template Release

-Please tag the repository without a Release.
-One action will handle the Release work.
+Please create a Release with a new tag.
+One github workflow will handle the rest of work.

 ## Package Release